How to Get Participants For Your Study

 How we source respondents?

-Conjoint.ly partners with leading panel partners, such as Cint and Dynata, to deliver quality respondents straight into your experiment.
-With access to thousands of panels worldwide, we can provide you with numerous options to match your specific needs.
+Conjointly delivers quality respondents straight into your survey, blending global sample sources with niche and local panels.
+With access to hundreds of online survey panels worldwide, we can provide you with numerous options to match your specific needs.
 Our partners offer broad targeting and reach that covers a diverse range of deeply-profiled audiences to ensure you receive relevant and insightful responses.
 If you have additional requirements for your panel, our expert team is available to support you.

 Panel recruitment process

-We work diligently with our panel partners to direct quality respondents to your survey through the following process:
+The Conjointly fieldwork team works diligently with panel partners to direct quality respondents to your survey through the following process:

 Respondents sign up to one of our partners who ask them an extensive list of profiling questions, including (but not limited to) demographics, shopping/spending habits, and nature of household